-- The applicant must also submit all essential documents in Common Submission Format for issuance of NOC.
+- The applicant must also submit all essential necessary papers in Common Submission Format for issuance of NOC.

-The following documents must be submitted in prescribed the issue of obtaining NOC for exporting Drugs outside India.
+The following necessary papers must be submitted in prescribed the issue of obtaining NOC for exporting Drugs outside India.

 It is the essential part of every application, and it must specify the intent of the applicant.
-The covering letter must have a list of documents and other details required to be submitted.
+The covering letter must have a list of necessary papers and other details required to be submitted.
 The letter must identify the name of the drugs, dosage, composition and strength of the medications, along with the name of the country and amount to be exported.
-The authorised signatory must duly sign the documents required.
+The authorised signatory must duly sign the necessary papers required.
 The authorised signatory's name and designation must also be mentioned.